How to cook with cavolo nero

 Cavolo nero or 'Italian kale' is a dark green cabbage packed with nutrients and flavour.
 See our tips for serving this leafy veg in salads, soups and sides.

 Cavolo nero is curly kale’s tall, dark Italian cousin.
-Originally hailing from Tuscany this black kale, or black cabbage, as it is sometimes known, is packed full of vitamins and iron.
+Originally hailing from Tuscany, this black kale, or black cabbage as it is sometimes known, is rich in vitamins and iron.
 Its robust texture and attractive leaves make it a popular choice with chefs looking for a slightly sweeter cabbage substitute.

-Cavolo nero is incredibly versatile and can be boiled, stir-fried, steamed or massaged in dressing and eaten raw.
+Cavolo nero is incredibly versatile and can be boiled, stir-fried, steamed or eaten raw with a dressing.
 The best way to prepare it is to remove the central stem and shred the leaves.
-As the core is generally quite tough, it’s best not to eat that.
+We advise not to eat the core as it's generally quite tough.